unaffecting/unaffecting/README.md

 - Discord - unaffectionately
-- Developer - i like experimenting with anime and waifus
+- Developer - i like experimenting with anime lol

 *- Software engineer -
 C++/C#/Js/Py/Hmtl/Css/Ts = i use all of these but py and js are my favorite*